openconnect/recipes/ocserv-2fa.md

 case you may replace ca-key.pem with the equivalent PKCS #11 URL in the subsequent steps).

-### Sign a client's keys
+### Generate and sign clients' keys in the card

-Suppose we have a smart card and need to generate and sign the client's keys.
+Suppose we have a smart card and need to generate and sign the client's keys in the card.
 The following steps are required.
 We assume that the PKCS #11 URL of the smart card is known.
 If not use "p11tool --list-tokens" to find it out, and replace "pkcs11:" with the actual URL.

 ```
 $ p11tool --generate-rsa "pkcs11:" --label user-vpn-key --login